 Microorganisms are kept in suspension within an aeration tank where air is mixed with the wastewater.
 The bacteria convert the organic matter to bacterial cells, carbon dioxide and water.
 Cell recycling and wasting is required along with settling and/or filtering.

 Some units operate on a batch dose where specified amounts of wastewater are pumped into the aerobic unit at time intervals.
-Other units operate on a flow-through basis where influent enters the unit and an equal amount of effluent exits the unit, similar to what happens in a septic tank.
+Other units operate on a flow-through basis.
+The effluent enters the unit, and an equal amount of effluent exits the unit, similar to what happens in a septic tank.

 The suspended growth process is also known as "activated sludge" or extended aeration.
 This is typically the same process used in a municipal wastewater treatment plant.
 Individual home wastewater treatment units of this type are more commonly known as Aerobic Treatment Units or ATU’s.

 A number of these types of units are approved by the State of Wisconsin and are currently being used in Kenosha County.
 Typically, these ATU’s have the following characteristics:

 - As part of a complete POWTS, there is a septic tank to settle the large solids and scum.
 Some systems may have a pump on a timer sending effluent from the septic tank to the ATU.
 Effluent from the ATU discharges to some sort of dispersal cell in or on the soil.

 - All systems have a method of incorporating air into the wastewater to maintain dissolved oxygen in the wastewater either continuously or intermittently.

 - All systems incorporate some method of solids separation by settling and/or filtering through a fabric or screen.

 - All systems require maintenance pumping by a licensed waste hauler who removes settled-out biosolids.
 They also require periodic maintenance by a licensed POWTS maintainer and reporting to Kenosha County.